Papal Audience Tickets

 Do I have to queue to get in?

-Some people queue from early in the morning, but it is not necessary to be there so early, just enough time to get through the security checks and try to get a good seat, which is taken care of by the activity guide, who has everything under control.
+Some people queue from early in the morning, but it is not necessary to be there so early, just enough time to go through the security checks and try to get a good seat, and that is taken care of by the activity guide, who has everything under control.

 Will we have reserved seats?

-It is important to bear in mind that tickets do not include reserved seating, as seats are taken as people arrive at the venue.
+It is important to bear in mind that when you buy your ticket for the Papal Audience you are guaranteed access, but not a specific seat, as these are occupied as people arrive at the square.
 Seats are not numbered.
-If you don't get a seat in the best positions, don't worry because the venue is huge and you will be able to stand on the sides or in the back.
+If you don't get a seat in the best positions, don't worry because the square is huge and you can stand on the sides or in the back.
 In fact, the event can be heard well from all locations.

 How long does the ceremony last?